 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This romance is a paperback edition that was published by Silhouette on January 25, 2011 and has 496 pages.
+It is part of the , series and is a romance that was published by Silhouette on January 25, 2011 and has 496 pages.

 Explore it on Goodreads or Amazon.